elalejov96/elalejov96/README.md

 ### Hi there 👋

-Welcome to my GitHub!
-I'm Alejandro.
-A Mathematician turned Data Scientist.
+I'm Alejandr, a Mathematician turned Data Scientist 😊

 **About Me**